wp-plugins/tubentertain/readme.txt

 2. This how the playlist look like on V2.0 screenshot-2.png .
 3. This how the playlist look like screenshot-3.png .
 4. This how the player screen look like screenshot-4.png .
+5. This how the Plugin Admin Panel look like screenshot-5.png .

 == Changelog ==
 = 0.2 =